Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 Head over to Anki Sign Up and register for an account.
 It’s totally free.
 That’s why Damien Elmes is a hero.

-This will allow automatic syncing of your deck to the AnkiWeb servers—which allows you to sync your cards to ALL devices.
+Simply enter the details you signed up for at AnkiWeb, and this will allow automatic syncing of your deck to the AnkiWeb servers—which allows you to sync your cards to ALL devices.

 It’s pretty neat, especially if you’re going outside with your smartphone. (or when you’re sitting on the toilet — not exactly neat, tho)